MBudzyn/MBudzyn/README.md

 # 👋 Hi there!
 I'm Mateusz Budzyński

+🧠 Passionate about **Artificial Intelligence, Machine Learning, and Data Science**
+🧩 Skilled in **algorithm design, problem-solving, and competitive programming**
+💻 Experienced in **software development, web technologies, and building practical applications**
-🎓 I'm a **4th-year Computer Science student at the University of Wrocław (UWR)**
+🎓 Currently a **4th-year Computer Science student at the University of Wrocław (UWR)**, working on courses and projects that complement my AI and software expertise
-💻 Passionate about **software development, algorithms, and modern web technologies**
-🚀 Always eager to learn, build, and explore new ideas

 ---